slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Be productive, not cheap.
 Stop dicking around trying to figure stuff out that someone else already knows.
 Instead of generalizing and saying «management is useless», it's more correct to say «bad management is counterproductive».
 The only reason there’s so many awful managers is that people like you refuse to do the job.

-> *'A manager should make himself 2 questions a day: «What is important to accomplish?» and «Where was I uncomfortable the day before?».
-The speed that you offload your stuff will be the speed of your team.'*
+A manager should make himself 2 questions a day:

+- What is important to accomplish?
+- Where was I uncomfortable the day before?

-> *'Your productivity as a manager is measured as the productivity of your team.
+The speed that you offload your stuff will be the speed of your team.
+Your productivity as a manager is measured as the productivity of your team.
 Being seated making stuff is not productive.
 The key principle is putting your team’s productivity first.
 Remember, you are a communication hub and a multiplier.
 Think about the things you can delegate vs. the things that only you can do.
-If you truly work for your people instead of hiding at your desk, just tell yourself: what I accomplished today is not yet visible, but it will be.'*
+If you truly work for your people instead of hiding at your desk, just tell yourself: what I accomplished today is not yet visible, but it will be.

+A great manager is a great facilitator.

 ### How to give feedback?